Submit Your Deposit

 Physician Assistant M.S.
 Program Students

 The $1000 nonrefundable advance deposit is good for the spring term of the academic year in which you plan to begin your Physician Assistant Program graduate studies.
 If you don't enroll, the deposit is forfeited.

 Orthodontics Program Students

-As a resident of the Orthodontics Program you pay a $5,000 non-refundable deposit that is applied to your tuition.
+As a resident of the Orthodontics Program, you pay a $5,000 non-refundable deposit that is applied to your tuition.
 (Interns pay a $1,000 non-refundable deposit that is applied to tuition.)
-Remaining tuition is due by June 20.
+The remaining tuition is due by June 20.
 Any intern who replaces a resident must pay any remaining balance due immediately.

 Fall Semester - If you do not enroll for the fall semester, you must send a written request for a refund to the Office of Residence Life by July 1.
 If you do not enroll and do not request a refund by July 1, the deposit is forfeited.